 Looking at the specs and measurements, the Canon RF 24-105mm F4-7.1 IS STM Lens vs. Canon EF 24-105mm f/3.5-5.6 IS STM Lens comparison shows the RF noticeably lighter and modestly smaller.
 The RF lens has a higher maximum magnification (0.50x vs. 0.30x), though again, the peripheral image quality is not good when used at the highest magnification.
 We should not overlook that the EF lens has modestly wider apertures.
 While the EF lens appears to have some nice advantages, the RF lens costs 2/3 as much and does not require a size, weight, and cost-increasing adapter to mount on an R-series body.

 Another RF zoom lens often chosen for general purpose needs is the Canon RF 24-240mm F4-6.3 IS USM Superzoom Lens.
-In the image quality comparison, the two lenses perform very similarly with the 24-240mm lens having a slight advantage.
+In the image quality comparison, the two lenses perform very similarly with each lens having slight advantages.
+The 24-140mm lens has stronger lateral CA at 24mm.
 The 24-105mm lens has stronger peripheral shading at the wide end but less at the long end.
 The 24-240mm lens shows more substantial flare effects.
 Both lenses force geometric distortion correction.

 Looking at the specs and measurements, the Canon RF 24-105mm F4-7.1 IS STM Lens vs. Canon RF 24-240mm F4-6.3 IS USM Lens comparison shows the 24-240mm lens weighing about 2x as much and measuring considerably larger, especially when fully extended.
 The 24-240mm lens uses slightly larger filters, 72mm vs. 67mm.
 The 24-105mm lens has a higher maximum magnification (0.50x vs. 0.26x), though its peripheral image quality is not good when used at the highest magnification.
 The 24-240mm lens has an over 2x longer focal length available, and it appropriately costs over 2x as much.